Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Detailed experimental protocol

 for the kernels $k_\lambda$ and $\ell_\mu$ defined in \Cref{kernels}, where

+We also consider collections of this form for MMDAggInc and KSDAggInc in \Cref{sec:experiments_old} but this results in a small loss of power.

+In practice, depending on our computational budget, we can also consider multiple kernels, each with various bandwidths, as considered in \citet{schrab2021mmd}.
 All aggregated tests are run with uniform weights defined as $w_\lambda \coloneqq 1/ \abs{\Lambda}$ for all $\lambda\in\Lambda$.
 The design choice consists of $R$ sub-diagonals of the kernel matrix for $R\in\{1,100,200\}$, it is formally defined in \Cref{sec:experiments}.
+We also consider the quadratic-time case where the full design is considered (\emph{i.e.} case $R=N-1$), we refer to these tests using complete $U$-statistics as AggCom for consistency.
+We note that MMDAggCom, HSICAggCom and KSDAggCom simply correspond to the quadratic-time MMDAgg, HSICAgg and KSDAgg tests proposed by \citet{schrab2021mmd}, \citet{albert2019adaptive} and \citet{schrab2022ksd}, respectively, with the only difference being their implementation: Agg tests run slightly faster than AggCom tests since they can exploit the fact that the whole kernel matrix needs to be computed.
 We use $B_1= 500$ and $B_2= 500$ wild bootstrapped statistics to estimate the quantiles and the probability under the null for the correction in \Cref{eq:correction}, respectively.
+In practice, we recommend using either $B_1=B_2=500$ for having fast tests, or $B_1=B_2=2000$ for obtaining slightly higher power (with longer runtimes).
 For that correction term, we use $B_3=50$ steps of bisection method to approximate the supremum.